jrdegbe/thamesthrive-api/docs/installation/index.md

-# Tracardi Installation
+# ThamesThrive Installation

-There are three versions of tracardi.
+There are three versions of ThamesThrive.
 Select which one would you like to install:

 * [Open-source](opensource/index.md)
 * [Commercial](commercial/index.md)